ThymonA/TigoAntiCheat/README.md

 ### Bypass
-If you have players like Admin's who should never be banned, you should add the following to their group ⚠️ You have to add these to the group of people who are allowed to use spectates, noclip, godmode and other bannable functionalities.
+If you have players like Admin's who should never be banned, you should add the following to their group ⚠️ You have to add these to the group of people who are allowed to use spectates, noclip, godmode, and other bannable functionalities.
 ```cfg
 add_ace group.admin tigoanticheat.bypass allow
 ```